 It may seem familiar to you: you’re testing a new app, turns out that all-important swipe feature doesn’t work well after all.
 Bummer, because the programmer is already busy developing.
 Is such a thing not preventable?
 Yep.
 The solution is called agile prototyping.

 Summary: An app stands or falls with a positive user experience.
-With agile prototyping, you test the interaction of your app from day 1.
+With the agile methodology, you test the interaction of your app from day one.
 A working prototype is the foundation of your project, and that prototype is constantly being updated and improved.
 Your team and your customer will get a clear picture of the app this way, problems will be tackled early, and you’ll come up with better solutions.
 This saves time, money and frustration.
 And most importantly, it leads to a better end product.

 Prototyping: a simulation of the final product